dyozie/greenplum-for-kubernetes/doc/markdown/installing.md

       [ ... ]
     }
     ```
-    See the documentation on the manifest's [workerSelector attribute](operator-reference.html#workerSelector) for more information on how <%=vars.product_name %> handles label selectors.
+    See the documentation on the manifest's [workerSelector attribute](operator-reference.html#workerSelector) for more information on how {{#include ./product_name.md}} handles label selectors.

 11. Use `helm` to create a new Greenplum Operator release, specifying the YAML configuration file if you created one.
 For example, to create a new release with the name "greenplum-operator":